 UCSC strives to embrace diversity in all its forms; it strives to be an inclusive community that fosters an open, enlightened & productive environment.

-- Strong crisis management skills
+- Demonstrated strong clinical and crisis management skills

-- Experience facilitating psychotherapeutic and psychoeducational groups
+- Experience facilitating psychotherapeutic and psycho-educational groups

 APPLICANTS ARE REQUIRED TO USE THE UCSC ON-LINE PROCESS